AFeng-x/SMT/README.md

 ```  -->

 ### Acknowledgement
 This repository is built on top of the [timm](https://github.com/rwightman/pytorch-image-models) library and the official [Swin Transformer](https://github.com/microsoft/Swin-Transformer) repository.
+For object detection, we utilize [mmdetection](https://github.com/open-mmlab/mmdetection) and adopt the pipeline configuration from [Swin-Transformer-Object-Detection](https://github.com/SwinTransformer/Swin-Transformer-Object-Detection).
+Moreover, we incorporate [detrex](https://github.com/IDEA-Research/detrex) for implementing the DINO method.
+As for semantic segmentation, we employ [mmsegmentation](https://github.com/open-mmlab/mmsegmentation) and ollow the pipeline setup outlined in [Swin-Transformer-Semantic-Segmentation](https://github.com/SwinTransformer/Swin-Transformer-Semantic-Segmentation).